 Which Grocery Stores Offer the Best Prices and Quality?

-Our ratings of local chains and stores report how each stacks up for price and quality.
-To compare prices, our researchers used a 154-item market basket of common items—and a lot of energy—to shop area options.
+Our ratings of Puget Sound area grocery chains and stores report how each stacks up for price and quality.
+To compare prices, our researchers used a 154-item list of common items to shop area options.
 To evaluate stores on quality of products and service, we surveyed area consumers.
-The results are reported in our ratings tables and summarized below.
+The figures below summarize our findings; for details, see our Ratings Tables.

-Grocery Outlet, Walmart, and WinCo were the price winners—where many families could save more than $2,000 per year.
+Grocery Outlet, Walmart, and WinCo Foods were the price winners—where many families could save more than $2,800 per year.

-WinCo’s prices were about 27 percent lower than the average prices we found at all surveyed stores.
-Grocery Outlet, which offers a somewhat odd assortment of steeply discounted surplus national-brand products, offered prices that were about 26 percent lower than the average.
-Walmart was the other big saver, with prices 20 percent lower than average.
+Grocery Outlet, which offers a somewhat odd assortment of steeply discounted surplus national-brand products, offered prices that were about 27 percent lower than the average.
+WinCo and Walmart were the other big savers, with prices 25 and 22 percent lower than average, respectively.

 Shoppers using Grocery Outlet will have to shop at more than one place.

-Although Grocery Outlet wins for price, it offers few options compared to other grocery stores: The location we shopped carried less than one-fourth of the items in our market basket.
+Although Grocery Outlet wins for price, it offers few options compared to other grocery stores: The location we shopped carried only 28 percent of the items in our market basket.

 Fred Meyer was the next-best bet for low grocery prices in the Puget Sound area.

-Its prices were about 10 percent lower than average.
+Its prices were a respectable 14 percent lower than the all-store average.

-Overall, prices at the Target store we shopped were about four percent lower than average.
-But its produce prices were nine percent higher than average.
-In general, we found that Target stores around the U.S. that lack scales at checkout and therefore price produce per piece or package, offer undersized items relative to their price tags.
-(At Target and other stores that price produce per piece we used our own scales to weigh items to convert costs to price per pound.)
+Although Target’s overall prices were about eight percent lower than average, the location we shopped had produce prices that were 11 percent higher than average.
+In general, we found that the Target stores around the U.S. that lack scales at checkout, and therefore price produce per piece or package, offer undersized items relative to their price tags.
+(At Target and other stores that price produce per piece, we used our own scales to weigh items to convert costs to price per pound.)

-On the quality side, Albertsons, Grocery Outlet, Safeway, Walmart, and WinCo rated low for “quality of fresh produce,” “quality of meats,” and “overall quality.”
-Walmart ranked last.
+On the quality side, Albertsons, Grocery Outlet, Safeway, and Walmart rated low for “quality of fresh produce,” “quality of meats,” and “overall quality.”
+Among them, Walmart ranked last for “overall quality.”

 The highest-rated outlets are all small operators.

-Central Market, Metropolitan Market, and PCC Natural Markets were all rated “superior” for produce quality and for overall quality by more than 80 percent of their surveyed customers.
+Ballard Market, Metropolitan Market, PCC Community Markets, and Thriftway were all rated “superior” for produce quality and for overall quality by more than 80 percent of their surveyed customers.

 Unfortunately, the stores that rate highest for quality charge high prices.

-The three businesses rated highest overall each had prices that were at least 15 percent higher than the all-store average.
+The businesses rated highest overall each had prices that were at least 13 percent higher than the all-store average.

-Within the largest chains, there is relatively little store-to-store price variation.
+Within the largest chains, there is only small store-to-store price variation.

 You can save by substituting store brands and generic products for national brands.

-When we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket at the big chains, the total cost of the full market basket dropped by about five percent.
+At most stores, when we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket, the total cost of our list dropped by about seven percent.